What is the Best Home Insulation?

 Making sure your home has proper insulation can reduce your energy bill significantly.
 Insulation in your home provides a resistance to heat flow, which leads to lower heating and cooling costs.
 The way insulation can accomplish both heating and cooling effects can be explained by two simple principles:

 Blocking heat: In the summer, when the sun’s rays are beating down on your home, the temperature in your attic can rise significantly.
 This heat will eventually seep into the rest of your house if your insulation is inadequate.
 If you find that your air-conditioner lacks the ability to keep your house at cool temperatures in the summertime, there may be a problem with your home’s insulation, not your air-conditioner (click here).
-Proper insulation is vital for keeping the heat out of your house.
+Proper insulation is vital for keeping the heat out of your house or in.

 Trapping heat: During the winter season, proper insulation proves to be just as effective at keeping the heat in your house.
 With a properly insulated home, you can cut down on your gas bill since your heater will be able to heat the house more efficiently, and the insulation will be able to sustain warmer temperatures in the home for a long period of time.